SAP-samples/teched2022-DA263/exercises/ex1/README.md

 Duration: approx. 10 minutes

-In this exercise, we will login to SAP Analytics Cloud to explore the data set.
+In this exercise, we will login to SAP Analytics Cloud to explore the data set of our use case.
 After the exercise, you will have an understanding of the data set which will be used in this session.

 ## Exercise 1.1 Login to SAP Analytics Cloud
 1. Log in with your assigned user ID "DA263-XXX" in [SAP Analytics Cloud](https://tdcteched1.accounts.ondemand.com/saml2/idp/sso/tdcteched1.accounts.ondemand.com).